daafanasev/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 When downloading the Camunda Platform distribution, the invoice example application creates a group with id `camunda-admin` and grants all authorizations on all resources to this group.

-In absense of the demo application, this task is performed by the [Camunda Admin Web Application]({{< ref "/webapps/admin/user-management.md#initial-user-setup" >}}).
+In absense of the demo application, this task is performed by the [Camunda Admin Web Application](../../webapps/admin/user-management.md#initial-user-setup).
 If the Camunda webapplication is started for the first time and no user exists in the database, it asks you to perform the "initial setup".
 In this process, the `camunda-admin` group is created and granted all permissions on all resources.

-{{< note title="LDAP" class="info" >}}
+### LDAP
 The group "camunda-admin" is not created when using LDAP (since LDAP is only accessed in a read-only way).
 Also see the below section on the administrator authorization plugin.
-{{< /note >}}

 ## The Administrator Authorization Plugin